-Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Profit from the Sharing Economy MILN (The Global X Funds/Millennials Thematic ETF) GIGE (The SoFi Gig Economy ETF) Inspiration for the issue came from this comment, which I believe is a profound statement on the next evolution of the economy.
+Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Profit from the Shar- ing Economy MILN (The Global X Funds/Millennials Thematic ETF) GIGE (The SoFi Gig Economy ETF) Inspiration for the issue came from this comment, which I believe is a profound statement on the next evolution of the economy.
 "Uber, the world's largest taxi company, owns no vehicles.
 Facebook, the world's most popular media owner, creates no content.
 Alibaba, the most valuable retailer, has no inventory.
 And Airbnb, the world's largest accommodation provider, owns no real estate.
 Something interesting is happening."
 Tim Goodwin The Batter Is For The Consumer Interface.
 Each of those companies are part of the new "sharing economy."
 In addition to profiling two ETFs, we also created our own "Watch List" of sharing economy companies that describes 1) What they do and 2) How they make money, so you have a clear view of the entire "Sharing Economy" universe.
-7/30/19 MILN: 25.00% GIGE: 52.08% SPY: 13.80% The Case for REITS VNQ (Vanguard Real Estate ETF) VNQI (Vanguard Global ex-U.S. Real Estate ETF) REZ (iShares Residential Real Estate ETF) REM (Ishares Mortgage Real Estate ETF) This strong performance shouldn't come as a surprise.
-The current environment is very positive for REITs, given we're likely looking at 1) More Fed rate cuts and 2) A po- 8/16/19 VNQ: -12.51% VNQI: -14.83% REZ: -21.29% REM: -37.42% SPY: 18.47% Seizing Opportunity in the Defense Industry ITA (IShares U.S. Aerospace & Defense ETF) PPA (Invesco Aerospace & Defense ETF) UFO (The Procure Space ETF) The defense sector has been one of the best performing market sectors for over a decade.
+7/30/19 MILN: 19.41% GIGE: 42.90% SPY: 9,54% The Case for REITS VNQ (Vanguard Real Estate ETF) VNQI (Vanguard Global ex-U.S. Real Estate ETF) REZ (IShares Residential Real Estate ETF) REM (Ishares Mortgage Real Estate ETF) Over the past month, only one sector SPDR had a positive return, and it was Real Estate (XLRE) as it rose 1.75%.
+And, that underscores what has been a great year for the sector, as XLRE has gained more than 22% YTD and only trails tech (XLK) on a YTD performance basis.
+This strong performance shouldn't come as a surprise.
+The current environment is very positive for REITs, given we're likely looking at 1) More Fed rate cuts and 2) A potentially slowing economy.
+More directly, with greater than 3% yields, positive correlation to rising inflation, and a very solid historical track record through growth slowdowns (with one glaring exception), REITs remain an attractive destination for capital in the current environment.
+8/16/19 VNQ: -14.53% VNQI: -17.24% REZ: -37.08% REM: -21.28% SPY: 14.04% Seizing Opportunity in the Defense Indus- try ITA (IShares U.S. Aerospace & De- fense ETF) PPA (Invesco Aero- space & Defense ETF) UFO (The Procure Space ETF) The defense sector has been one of the best performing market sectors for over a decade.
 Consider Over the past 10 years the defense stock sector has posted an 18.57% annualized return and a 446% cumulative return That compares to a 12.96% annualized return for the S&P 500 and a cumulative return of 238%.
 That's significant outperformance that should impress any client.
 But, right now, we think there's even more opportunity in this sector due to the presence of a potentially major growth catalyst-the space industry.
-8/27/19 ITA: -23.89% PPA: -12.82% UFO: -10.04% SPY: 19.40%
+8/27/19 ITA: -28.11% PPA: -16.32% UFO: -12.92% SPY: 14.86%